 Said Ant Anstead, “I was so inspired by the Alfa 158 that I made my own version of it from scratch.
 It was such a great experience building and driving it that I wanted to give other enthusiasts the opportunity to build their own.
 It’s about getting people at home rolling up their sleeves and building something themselves, using easy-to-source and affordable MX-5 components.
 I’m really delighted that The BRSCC will be working with us to bring those personal builds to the race-track and can’t wait to see a grid full of them.”

-The new BRSCC series will kick off with a series of track days, culminating in a stand-alone Tipo184 race at Cadwell Park on the weekend of 23rd / 24th October.
-The planned race format for 2022 will consist of a 15-minute qualifying session followed by two 15-minute sprint races at major circuits across the UK.
+The new BRSCC series will kick off with a series of track days, culminating in a stand-alone Tipo184 race series.
+The planned race format will consist of a 15-minute qualifying session followed by two 15-minute sprint races at major circuits across the UK.